nuneskris/nuneskris.github.io/_teaching/AWS-Glue-Iceberg.md

 location: "AWS"
 ---

-I remember trying to work with Iceberg with Glue 3 and find it difficult to getting to work togeter.
+I remember trying to work with Iceberg with Glue 3 and finding it difficult to getting it to work.
 Glue 4 loves Iceberg.

 # Major Takeaways: